Martin: What, divorce your wife and marry the woman carrying your brother's child?

 - In the newspaper comic 9 Chickweed Lane, Gran/Edna says this is the reason she and Bill ultimately got married: He was "protecting her honor" after they discovered she was pregnant by the man she left to be with Bill.

 - Long before he would become Fantastic Four villain Puppet Master, Phillip Masters' business partner Jacob Reiss was killed in an explosion that happened as a result of an argument between them; the explosion also blinded Reiss's daughter Alicia.
-Reiss's widow would later marry Jacob for this reason, and as a result of Alicia being his stepdaughter, Masters would develop a personal grudge against the Thing years later, when Alicia and the Thing start dating.
+Reiss's widow would later marry Phillip for this reason, and as a result of Alicia being his stepdaughter, Masters would develop a personal grudge against the Thing years later, when Alicia and the Thing start dating.

 - Happens in the Naruto fanfic Teamwork.